-IUI is often the “first line” treatment for female infertility caused by ovulation or cervical problems, male infertility, or when infertility medications have failed.
+IUI is often the “first line” treatment for female infertility caused by ovulation or cervical problems, male infertility, or when infertility medications have failed, or a semen allergy.
 IUI is also used in cases of male infertility where the couple chooses to use donor sperm.

 Intrauterine Insemination: How it Works

 In an IUI cycle, the sperm are collected or thawed (if a cryopreserved sample is being used), washed and specially pruned to be a sample limited to highly concentrated health sperm.